nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/PPP_AT_commands.rst

 1. Get PPP running on SLM.
    To do this, start SLM and issue an ``AT+CFUN=1`` command.
 #.
-Make sure that the network registration succeeds and that PPP is started successfully.
+Wait for ``#XPPP: 1,0``, which is sent when the network registration succeeds and PPP has started successfully.
-   To do this, either look at SLM's logs, or issue an ``AT#XPPP?`` command, which returns ``#XPPP: 1,0`` when PPP has started successfully.
 #.
 Run the following command on the Linux host:

    .. code-block:: console